Rudi Dutschke: The Free University and Subversive Action

 Dutschke enrolled at the Free University in West Berlin.
 Formed in 1948 by students abandoning the Communist Party-controlled Humboldt University in East Berlin, the constitution of the new school incorporated a degree of student representation unknown elsewhere in Germany.
 But the "democratic" faculty and city officials appeared to Dutschke and his classmates to have broken faith with the model of student co-determination.
-At senate meetings they confronted students delegates with common positions decided in advance.
+At senate meetings they confronted student delegates with common positions decided in advance.

 Dutschke's scepticism with regard to the democratic credentials of the new institutions in the West were reinforced by his study of sociology, ethnology, philosophy and history under Richard Löwenthal and Klaus Meschkat.
 He was introduced to the existentialist theories of Martin Heidegger, Karl Jaspers and Jean-Paul Sartre, to György Lukács's theories of reification and class consciousness, and to the critical sociology of the Frankfurt School.
-Together these sources provided links with the pre-Hitler and pre-Stalin left and encouraged alternative, libertarian, interpretations of Marx and of labour history.
+Together these sources provided links with the pre-Hitler and pre-Stalin left and encouraged alternative, libertarian interpretations of Marx and of labour history.
 While increasingly engaged in consciously Marxist polemics, bolstered by his reading of the socialist theologians Karl Barth and Paul Tillich, Dutschke retained an emphasis on individual conscience and freedom of action.

 Dutschke believed he had found the means of transforming these critical perspectives into "praxis" in the dissonant, consciousness-raising provocations of the Situationists (in the propositions of Guy Debord, Rauul Vaneigem, Ivan Chtcheglov and others).
-In 1963 Dutschke joined the group Subversive Action (Subversiven Aktion), conceived as the German branch of the Situationist International.
+In 1963 Dutschke joined the group Subversive Action (Subversive Aktion), conceived as the German branch of the Situationist International.
 He co-edited their paper Anschlag, to which he contributed articles on the revolutionary potential of developments in the Third World.

 In December 1964, Dutschke's group joined a demonstration against the state visit of the Congolese Prime Minister Moïse Tschombé.
 Dutschke spontaneously led the protesters toward Schöneberg Town Hall, seat of the West Berlin House of Representatives, where Tschombé is said to have been hit “full in the face” with tomatoes.
 Dutschke described this action as the “beginning of our cultural revolution”.